iam-feature/nani-musique/index.md

 * Provisioning guidance to clients, students, and prospects protecting their creative works
 * Business mechanisms that can affect the use of their songs and those of their clients
-* Serve as a creative liaison between the music industry, the visual-media industries, and creative design including film, television, video games, advertising, fashion, sustainable environments and vessels.
+* Serve as a creative liaison between the music industry, the visual-media industries, and creative design including film, television, video games, advertising, fashion, quantumlithography, sustainable environments and vessels.

 ### Support or Contact